akinyiv/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

 4- Function that prints the numbers, from 0 to 9, followed by a new line.
 5- Function that prints 10 times the numbers, from 0 to 14, followed by a new line.
 6- Function that draws a straight line in the terminal.
+7- Function that draws a diagonal line on the terminal.